erikgrinaker/toydb/docs/architecture/sql-planner.md

 https://github.com/erikgrinaker/toydb/blob/6f6cec4db10bc015a37ee47ff6c7dae383147dd5/src/sql/planner/planner.rs#L245-L252

 And that's it.
 The `Node::Order` is placed into the root `Plan::Select`, and we have our final plan.
-We'll see how to execute it soon, but first we should optimize it to see if we can make it run faster -- in particular, to see if we can avoid reading all movies from storage, and if we can do better than the very slow nested loop join.

 ```
 Select